Sriram00000/Bus-booking-system/README.md

 - 📊 View list of all registered users, conductors, and bookings
 - 📈 Monitor system logs, QR generation stats, and active routes

+- ``` {
+  "email": "admin@bus.com",
+  "password": "admin123"
+- Only one pre admin as of now to approve the conductor for scanning ticket.

 ---

 ### 📷 QR Code Ticketing